 - Manuscript preparation.
 This is if you need help preparing your manuscript.

 - Layout.
 This service offers layout design.

 - Marketing.
 This is for specific marketing assistance.

 - Publicity.
 This is for authors who want to reach the media and gain more publicity.

 - Advertising.
 This is for those in need of advertising services.

 - Bookselling.
-This is for those that need help with selling more books.
+This is for those who need help with selling more books.